vuexp/vue-cli-plugin-vuexp/README.md

     * These changes will factor in answers to the other questions and adjust accordingly.
 Regardless of the answer, the plugin will install packages and adjust `package.json` as necessary to prep the project.
 4. What type of template do you want to start with?
 (Default: Simple)
     * Simple is just a simple setup with a header and basic routing with [Vuexp](https://github.com/vuexp/vuexp) components.
     * Advanced will allow you to start with a project that includes a fixed header and pop-out sidebar menu.
-This template also includes common usages of Vxp Components.
+This template also includes common usages of VueXP Components.
     * We expect to add more templates in the future as use cases come up.

 ## Running the project